GergelyTuri/chronicSleepRecordings/Software/readme.md

 in Sirenia Acquisition.
 More than one experiment can be recorded at a time, each recorded in a separate instance of Sirenia Acquisition.
 Each experiment should use a different amplifier for each mouse.

+The EEG/EMG headmount should already be connected to the preamplifier before beginning this portion of the guide.
+For instructions on how to properly connect the headmount, please click [here](../Hardware/setup-guide/headmount.md).

 1. In the top toolbar, select 'File > New Experiment'.
 A new window will appear.
     1. In the 'File:' prompt, choose a folder destination and file name